QNetworks Workshop 2026

 Heriot-Watt University / Intertangle

-Dr Natalia Herrera Valencia is a quantum photonics researcher at Heriot-Watt University, establishing novel complex-media platforms to harness high-dimensional entanglement.
+Dr Natalia Herrera Valencia is a quantum photonics researcher at the Beyond Binary Quantum Information Laboratory in Heriot-Watt University, establishing novel complex-media platforms to harness high-dimensional entanglement.
 She leads translational and commercial activities through the pre-spinout project Intertangle, developing deployable photonic systems to support scalable, robust and dynamic entanglement networks.

 Nu Quantum